bluemountaincyber/evidence-app/README.md

 ## Workshop Slides

-The workshop slides are available by opening the file at `presentation/presentation.html` in your web browser.
+The workshop slides are available by opening the file at `presentation/presentation.html` in your web browser or by downloading and opening the `presentation/presentation.pdf` PDF file.